Learn how to become a more effective mentor through the CFAR Mentor-the-Mentor Training Program.

 The program is targeted towards faculty who mentor junior investigators with specific expertise in HIV/AIDS related research.
 Participants will learn how to improve their relationships with mentees and become more effective mentors to junior investigators as they pursue their research careers.

 The program is broken out into two 4 hour sessions and is facilitated by Drs.
 Susan Cu-Uvin and Karen Tashima.
 Participants are required to attend both 4 hour sessions to receive certification.
-The next training program is scheduled for Wednesday, May 1st and Wednesday, May 8th from 4:00pm - 8:00pm.
-Both sessions will be held at the Warren Alpert Medical School of Brown University located at 222 Richmond Street, CSR #275, Providence RI.
+The next training program is scheduled for Wednesday, January 15th and Wednesday, January 22nd from 4:00pm - 8:00pm.
+Both sessions will be held at the Boston University School of Medicine located at 801 Massachusetts Avenue, Crosstown Building, room 2083, Boston MA.

 About the Program: